-The first algorithm uses the LA Cosmic algorithm (van Dokkum 2001, PASP 113, 1420) to flag cosmic rays in the raw frame (subtracted by overscan).
-This can be enable or disabled by setting the recipe parameter cosmic_detection_sw to 1 or 0, respectively.
+The first option is the LA Cosmic algorithm (van Dokkum 2001, PASP 113, 1420) to flag cosmic rays in the raw frame.
+This can be enabled or disabled by setting the recipe parameter cosmic\detection\sw to 1 or 0, respectively.
 This parameter is located in the tab "General" of the interactive window.
-Pixels that are flagged are ignored during the extraction of the one-dimensional spectrum.
-The tab "LACOSMIC" in the interactive window allows the user to specify the recipe parameters that control the algorithm.
+Flagged pixels are ignored during the extraction of the 1-dimensional spectrum.
+The tab "LACOSMIC" in the interactive window allows the user to specify the recipe parameters that control the algorithm itself.
 By default, the workflow switches on/off the algorithm and loads the optimal recipe parameters for a given observing mode.
 We refer the user to the pipeline manual for more information on the recipe parameters.
-The user might want to inspect the products with category CRH_MAP and CCD_CORR_SCIENCE to assess the quality of the flagging process.
-These products are available in the reflex temporary products directory and produced only if the recipe parameter in the "General" tab extra_products_sw is flagged.
+The user might want to inspect the products with category CRH\MAP and CCD\CORR\SCIENCE to assess the quality of the flagging process.
+These products are available in the reflex temporary products directory and are produced only if the recipe parameter in the "General" tab extra\products\sw is up.
 Future versions of the workflow will allow inspection on the interactive window.

-The second algorithm is a "k-sigma' clipping"; it operates on the extracted spectrum and flags pixels that deviate more than a certain factor (specified by the recipe parameter ksigma_cosmic times the noise from the model profile.
+The second algorithm is a "k-sigma' clipping"; it operates on the extracted spectrum and flags pixels that deviate more than a certain factor (specified by the recipe parameter ksigma\cosmic times the noise from the model profile.
 This parameter is located in the tab "General" of the interactive window.
-Set ksigma_cosmic to a negative number to switch off this algorithm.
+Set ksigma\cosmic to a negative number to switch off this algorithm.

-The general recommendation is to switch on both algorithms, but pay attention whether very intense targets or very intense exposures of the Fabry Perot fibre (which have very sharp edges in the spectral profile, in particular with high binning modes), do generate too many false positive detections.
-In this case, it is recommended either to switch the LA Cosmic algorithm off, or to increase the f_lim sigma_lim thresholds.
+The general recommendation is to turn on both algorithms, but pay attention whether very intense targets or very intense exposures of the Fabry Perot fibre (which have very sharp edges in the spectral profile, in particular with high binning modes), do generate too many false positive detections.
+In this case, it is recommended either to switch the LA Cosmic algorithm off, or to increase the f\lim sigma\lim thresholds.
 If a cosmic ray is only partially detected, one might dilate the cosmic-ray mask by setting post-filter-x and post-filter-y parameters to 1 or 2 (higher values are not recommended).

-The user has the option to provide a mask with cosmic rays detection (category CRH_MAP).
+The user has the option to provide a mask with cosmic rays detection (category CRH\MAP).
 If provided, it will switch off the execution of the LA Cosmic algorithm.
 In order to be used by the workflow and the recipes, the user-provided mask has to:

-- be located in the RAWDATA_DIR with other input files - have the category CRH_MAP (header keyword HIERARCH ESO PRO CATG). - have the same format of CRH_MAP produced by switching on the LA Cosmic algorithm in the science recipe espr_sci_red (same dimensions and number of extensions) and the same convention: pixels with value of 1 are cosmic rays, other pixels have value 0 (integers). - have the header keyword ARCFILE of the same value of the science frame it is supposed to be associated to.
+- be located in the RAWDATA\DIR with other input files - have the category CRH\MAP (header keyword HIERARCH ESO PRO CATG) - have the same format of CRH\MAP as the mask generated by the LA Cosmic algorithm in the science recipe espr\sci\red; this includes the same dimensions and number of extensions, and the same pixel value convention: cosmic rays are set to 1, unaffected pixels to 0 (integer values) - have the header keyword ARCFILE of the same value as the science frame it is supposed to be associated to.

-It is therefore recommended to first run the reduction with the LA Cosmic algorithm turned on, with the option extra_products_sw, and then edit the CRH_MAP produced by the workflow according to the needs.
-It is also possible to run a third-party cosmic ray detection algorithm on CCD_CORR_SCIENCE and record the flagged pixel into CRH_MAP.
+It is recommended to run first the reduction with the LA Cosmic algorithm on, with the option extra\products\sw, and then edit the CRH\MAP produced by the workflow according to the user's needs.
+It is also possible to run a third-party cosmic ray detection algorithm on CCD\CORR\SCIENCE and set the flagged pixel to 1 in CRH\MAP.

-Note that the inclusion of an user-provided CRH_MAP replaces the LA Cosmic algorithm in the science recipe, but the "k-sigma clipping" algorithm can still be executed.
+Note that the inclusion of an user-provided CRH\MAP replaces the LA Cosmic algorithm in the science recipe, but the "k-sigma clipping" algorithm can still be executed.

-7.6.2 Radial Velocity
+7.9.3 Radial Velocity